ahl27/CompGenomicsBioc2022/README.md

 I've summarized on this page all the skills you can expect to learn by working through the tutorials on this site.
 See the [Overview](https://www.ahl27.com/CompGenomicsBioc2022/articles/CompGenomicsBioc2022.html) page for more information, along with code examples you can run for yourself!

 (Note: I'm still working on the tutorials, but they will be posted by mid-June!
-Apologies for the delay.)
+Code is not guaranteed to work until the tutorials are finished--check the [Changelog](https://www.ahl27.com/CompGenomicsBioc2022/news/index.html) for the latest updates).

 ### [Loading Genome Data with `DECIPHER`](https://www.ahl27.com/CompGenomicsBioc2022/articles/LoadingGenomeData.html)